TrellixVulnTeam/bittrack_YWQN/README.md

 - Alarm/Notification for Overbought/Oversold
 - While loop to update price constantly (or just daily)
 - Price API: https://messari.io/
-- Learn and use buy the dip algorithm .txt
+- Learn and use buy the dip algorithm in text file (Bin)
 - Finding a backtest method
 - Use Binance API from Toi di code dao video